 If you are looking to get connected here at First Free, Community Groups are a great first step.
-Community Groups are medium sized groups of 15-40 people that meet on Sunday mornings during one of our Worship Gatherings (@ 9 and 10:30).
+Community Groups are medium sized groups of 15-40 people that meet on Sunday mornings during our Community Hour (9:00 a.m.).
 They are organized around life stages to provide a natural setting for studying and applying God's word to real-life issues together.
 Community Groups focus on providing relevant teaching and equipping for everyday ministry.

 All Community Groups are open to everyone, so feel free to drop in and check one out anytime!